GET ON BOARD – TOGETHER: WOMEN ON BOARDS’ PEER SUPPORT GROUPS

 - A briefing pack, tailored to your board career.
 These articles, reports and resources may form the basis for group discussions or simply be for your personal development.

-- An introductory 1 hour meeting chaired by a Women on Boards team member (this is the date listed above)
+- An introductory 1 hour meeting chaired by a Women on Boards team member (this is the date listed below)

 “The value of the mutual support offered cannot be underestimated.”